More fun in storeat Camp Maas.

 Brighton Side: Campers entering 2nd - 5th grades

 The Brighton Side, named after our beloved former campsite in Brighton, Michigan, is reserved for our youngest campers.
-It’s just a short walking distance from our private waterfront, sports fields, roller-skating/floor hockey rink, arts and crafts, and our new farm.
+It’s just a short walking distance from our private waterfront, sports fields, Gaga pit, floor hockey rink, arts and crafts, and the Farber farm.

-Brighton Side programming and staff training are geared to provide the highest standard of care.
+Brighton Side programming is the beginning of our developmentally progressive programming, with a particular focus on essential skill building at the waterfront, arts & crafts, and more.
 Programs take into account the natural imagination of this age group, allowing kids to pretend, make-believe, and enjoy every day to the fullest.
+Our best-in-class staff receive training geared toward providing all campers with the highest standard of care.

 Campers can choose to attend a 6-week Session, Full Session (24 days), or a Mini Session (10 days).

-Applebaum and Shiffman Villages: Campers entering 2nd and 3rd grade
+Applebaum (boys) and Shiffman (girls) Villages: Campers entering 2nd and 3rd grades

 Each cabin has its own bathroom.
-The lodge is centrally located to all cabins, which allows additional unit programming.
+The lodge is centrally located to all cabins, which allows additional unit programming and supervision.

-DeRoy and Fishman Villages: Campers entering 4th and 5th grade
+DeRoy (boys) and Fishman (girls) Villages: Campers entering 4th and 5th grades

 All cabins have bathrooms, and the centralized lodges provide extra program areas and an updated bathhouse for showers.

-Mid Side: Campers entering 6th and 7th grade
+Mid Side: Campers entering 6th and 7th grades

-Senior Side: Campers entering 8th and 9th grade
+Senior Side: Campers entering 8th and 9th grades

 Senior Side villages include the following:

-Created for adventurous campers who enjoy the outdoors, this program travels to Hocking Hills for zip-lining and the beautiful Allegheny, Pennsylvania, for an extended camping trip.
+Created for adventurous campers who enjoy the outdoors, this program travels to Hocking Hills for zip-lining and to Charles N. Agree outpost camp for an extended camping trip.
 This is a co-ed experience; the home base is Camp Maas.

 This co-ed program offers unique and creative programming, utilizing all the facilities that Camp Maas has to offer.
 A multi-day overnight camping trip is scheduled for Manitou Island along Sleeping Bear Dunes National Lakeshore.